KrabCode/Sketches/readme/GUIManual.md

 - Color pickers
 - Sliders (1D, 2D, 3D)
+- Text input
 - Toggles
 - Buttons
-- Text input
 - Radio buttons (called 'options' here)
 - Groups of control elements that can be collapsed
 - Save GUI state to disk and automatically load it on startup
 - Undo / redo any gui changes
 - Copy / paste values between similar gui elements
 - Easy to use - no need to register the control elements in `setup()` in order to then query them in `draw()`.
-Just query them wherever you want (even inside loops), and it will lazily initialize a gui element behind the scenes.
+Just query them in `draw()` (even inside loops) and it will lazily initialize a gui element behind the scenes.

 ## Menu
 <img src="https://github.com/KrabCode/Sketches/blob/master/readme/00_menu.jpg?raw=true" alt="Menu">